Alexandre78R/Alexandre78R/readme.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=alexandre78r" alt="Github Trophy Stats - alexandre78r" /></a> </p>

 > [!IMPORTANT]
-> Informtation : Some repositories are sorted by name, those which are not one of the keywords in this are just projects :
+> Information : Some repositories are sorted by name, those which are not are projects sorted by the foolowing keywords :

 -  TEST-NAME_REPOSITORIES : This indicates that it is a test repository
 -  MODEL-NAME_REPOSITORIES : This is a model repository of a simple application